Shaping Energy Exchange with Gyroscopic Interconnections: a Geometric Approach: Introduction

 \section{Introduction}

 Energy-based control provides structure-preserving tools to shape closed-loop dynamics by manipulating storage, exchange, and dissipation while retaining passivity.
 Two complementary paradigms, controlled Lagrangians (CL) and interconnection-and-damping assignment passivity-based control (IDA--PBC), systematically modify kinetic/potential energies and the interconnection structure to achieve stabilisation and performance objectives without destroying the underlying mechanics \cite{BlochCL1,BlochCL2,Ortega2002,MaschkeVdS1992,vanDerSchaftL2, Woolsey2004}.
-In both, gyroscopic interconnections, which are skew-symmetric velocity couplings, play a central role: they redistribute energy among degrees of freedom without injection or dissipation, preserve the Hamiltonian/port-Hamiltonian structure, and are compatible with dissipativity analysis \cite{Blankenstein2002,Duindam2009,Willems2007,HillMoylan1976}.
-Yet, despite their widespread use, there remains a lack of quantitative, design-ready metrics that predict how gyroscopic couplings shape transient energy exchange between subsystems and how resonance constrains attainable performance.
+In both, gyroscopic interconnections, which are skew-symmetric velocity couplings, play a central role: they redistribute energy among degrees of freedom while preserving the total energy and the (port-)Hamiltonian structure \cite{Blankenstein2002,Duindam2009,Willems2007,HillMoylan1976}.

+Despite their widespread use, existing approaches primarily emphasise stability and structural properties, while the effect of gyroscopic interconnections on transient energy exchange and subsystem performance remains poorly quantified.
+In particular, there is a lack of design-ready metrics that predict how interconnection choices limit or enable energy transfer between subsystems and how resonance constrains attainable performance.
+Addressing this gap is essential for applications where energy routing, absorption, or containment is a primary objective.

+In this paper, we study a minimal conservative two-degree-of-freedom system with constant skew-symmetric velocity coupling, viewed as a canonical closed-loop normal form induced by interconnection shaping.
+The dynamics are integrable and evolve on invariant two-tori, and subsystem energy exchange can be interpreted geometrically through projections onto subsystem phase planes.
+This perspective reveals that the attainable transient behaviour is governed by the resonance structure of the modal frequencies, which is directly controlled by the interconnection parameter.

+From a control perspective, the interconnection strength provides a tunable design parameter that selects the resonance class and thereby the achievable depth and speed of energy exchange.
+This leads naturally to two complementary design objectives: absorption, where energy is transferred away from a subsystem, and containment, where a guaranteed energy level is preserved.
+The resulting trade-off between exchange depth and responsiveness can be interpreted as a Pareto frontier induced by the resonance structure.